Scope and Content Note

 The collection consists of published articles on the CURTA, as well as its inventor, Curt Herzstark.
 Other materials include advertisements, brochures and manuals for the CURTA, and copied photographs of the “Lilliput,” the precursor to the CURTA.
 The bulk of the materials in the collection are in German, with a few in French and English.

 Language of Materials

 German, English, French

 Access to the collection is unrestricted.

-The Charles Babbage Institute holds the copyright to all materials in the collection, except for items covered by a prior copyright (such as published materials).
+All material in the collection is covered by a prior copyright.
 Researchers may quote from the collection under the fair use provisions of the copyright law (Title 17, U.S. Code).

 Curt Herzstark was born in Vienna, Austria on January 26, 1902.
 His father, Samuel Jakob Herzstark established, along with a partner, the first calculating machine factory in Vienna, Austria, the Austrian Calculating Machines Manufacturing Company, in 1905-1906.
 After finishing school, Herzstark began working at his father’s company and then went to work AstraWerke in Germany to gain experience in production of adding machines.
 After about a year in Germany, Herzstark returned to the family factory in Vienna.
 He began to manage the factory beginning in 1930.

 By 1937, based on requests from factory customers, Herzstark had preliminary plans for a hand held mechanical calculating machine.
 From 1938-1943, the family factory was contracted to make precision gauges for the German military and were banned from continuing their construction and distribution of calculating machines.